If you want to protect your computer and the information you store on it, then keep in mind these recommended precautions to avoid being hacked.

 Luckily, there are several things you can do to avoid being hacked – and make sure all your personal data is protected.

 Getting hacked is very stressful.
-The best cure is prevention.
+The best cure is prevention, such as avoiding pages that shows an unsecured connection ahead.
 Don’t wait to be hacked to do something to protect yourself.Take precautions now – so you can prevent hacking from happening in the first place.

 Below are some helpful suggestions you can to do to avoid being hacked – by making your online presence much more secure.